jiri-otoupal/abst/README.md

 ### Kubectl commands

+* `abst pod ssh <part of name>` will ssh into pod with similar name, if multiple found it will display select
 * `abst cp secret secret_namespace target_namespace source_namespace(optional)` this will copy
   secret to target namespace, without providing source namespace it will use current as a source